Frequently Asked Questions - Opticians

 No, a duplicate is only available when the original is lost, stolen, or destroyed.
 If an SLD/CLD works for more than one employer, they will need to take their certificate with them for display at the business where they are fitting and adjusting.

-4. Are there continuing education requirements to maintain registration?
+4. Are there continuing education (CE) requirements to maintain registration?

 No, an SLD/CLD renewal of registration does not require continuing education.
-If an SLD/CLD maintains current certification with the American Board of Opticianry (ABO), then they must meet ABO continuing education requirements.
+If an SLD/CLD maintains current certification with the American Board of Opticianry and/or National Contact Lens Examiners (ABO/NCLE), then they must meet ABO/NCLE’s continuing education requirements.

 5. Can an RDO, SLD or CLD be affiliated with a doctor or optometrist?

-No, according to Business and Professions Code sections 654 and 655, a doctor or optometrist cannot have any membership, proprietary interest, co-ownership, landlord-tenant relationship or any profit-sharing arrangement, directly or indirectly, in any form with an RDO, SLD or CLD.
+According to Business and Professions Code section 655, a doctor or optometrist cannot have any membership, proprietary interest, co–ownership, landlord–tenant relationship, or any profit–sharing arrangement, directly or indirectly, in any form with an RDO, SLD or CLD.
+However, an optometrist, RDO, doctor, optical company, or health plan may execute a lease with an optometrist that establishes a landlord–tenant relationship, subject to limitations contained in Business and Professions Code section 655 (d)(1) – (d)(16).

 6. How can a consumer obtain a list of California RDOs?